Motorola Talkabout

-Motorola Talkabout (stylized TALKABOUT) is a line of consumer-oriented walkie-talkies produced by Motorola Solutions (formerly Motorola).
-License-free and designed for families and outdoor recreational activities, they have been one of the most successful product lines of two-way radios.
+The Motorola Talkabout (stylized TALKABOUT), also sold as Motorola TLKR in some regions, are a line of consumer-oriented walkie-talkies produced by Motorola (later Motorola Solutions) since 1997.
+Operating on license-free networks and designed for families and recreational activities, they have been one of the most successful product lines of two-way radios.
+It is currently the only consumer-oriented product line of Motorola Solutions; other Motorola consumer products are offered by Motorola Mobility following the split of Motorola Inc. in 2011.